 Belle Terre’s attorney wrote a letter to the Wilsons in August 2008, telling them to stop trespassing on Belle Terre’s property.
 When the Wilsons continued to use the avenue, Belle Terre filed suit to quiet title to the disputed strip of land and for trespass.
 Belle Terre sought a permanent injunction barring the Wilsons from trespassing, as well as attorney fees and costs.
 The complaint did not request damages.

-The Wilsons claimed they owned the nine-foot strip of land, and denying they were claiming any interest in Belle Terre’s property.
+The Wilsons claimed they owned the nine-foot strip of land and denied they were claiming any interest in Belle Terre’s property.
 At trial, however, the Wilsons claimed in the alternative a prescriptive easement over the disputed strip of land.